CompuTec/computec-docs/appengine_versioned_docs/version-2.0/plugins-user-guide/price-management/update-price-lists.md

 ### Processing Large Documents

-If a document contains numerous price changes, such as updates for many indexes, the progress of the process is displayed via a progress bar in the Document List view.
-However, this bar does not refresh automatically and will only show the latest status upon opening the view.
+If a browser window has been open for an extended period, it's recommended to press the "Refresh" button to view the current status of the process, as the status bar does not refresh automatically.
+The current status is updated only when you access the Document List view.

     ![Background Processing](./media/bp-06.png)
     ![Background Processing](./media/bp-07.png)

-To update the status, you must click the "Refresh" button.
-As the mechanism processes each index, the changes become immediately visible in SAP Business One.
-For instance, if a document includes updates for 1,000 indexes, and the process has started but not completed, some indexes will already reflect the new prices, while others may not yet.
+Prices for individual Item Master Data are updated sequentially, with changes becoming immediately visible in SAP Business One.
+If a document includes new prices for 1,000 Item Master Data and the update process has started but is not yet complete, some items may already display the updated prices in SAP Business One, while others may still show the previous prices.
+This depends on whether the specific Item Master Data in the document has been processed.

 ### Document and Item Statuses